tomaztk/Python_programming/22/III. Hands-on Example- Modeling Real-World Objects (ATM).md

 **Output:**

 ```
-ATM at Main Street (City Bank) is now ON.
+ATM at NLB Copova, Ljubljana (NLB Banka) is now ON.
-John Doe is using the ATM at Main Street...
+Tomaz Kastrun is using the ATM at NLB Copova, Ljubljana...
 Withdrew $200.
 New balance: $800
-John Doe is using the ATM at Main Street...
+Tomaz Kastrun is using the ATM at NLB Copova, Ljubljana...
 Deposited $500.
 New balance: $1300
+Tomaz Kastrun is using the ATM at NLB Copova, Ljubljana...
-John Doe's current balance: $1300
+Tomaz Kastrun's current balance: $1300
-ATM at Main Street (City Bank) is now OFF.
+ATM at NLB Copova, Ljubljana (NLB Banka) is now OFF.
 ```

 ---